SoftwareAG/c8y-releasenotes/content/release-10-18-0/announcements-10-18-0.md

 #### Planned

+##### Deprecating @c8y/cli in favor of @angular/cli
+To improve our tooling and align more to the Angular standard, we will deprecate @c8y/cli and the `c8ycli` command in one of the next versions.
+Customers need to install the standard CLI from Angular (@angular/cli) and start the application via `ng` command.
+The Web SDK can then simply be added to the Angular CLI by running the command `ng add @c8y/websdk`.
+We will release a detailed description on how you can update your existing application in the Web SDK documentation.

 ##### Breaking change in the Web SDK - deprecation of HOOK_ prefixed injection tokens

 `HOOK_` prefixed injection tokens, like for example `HOOK_COMPONENTS`, `HOOK_ROUTE` or `HOOK_NAVIGATOR_NODES`, are deprecated.
 In version 10.17 an alternative to these hooks has been introduced, which allows typed usage.
 This is a significant benefit for Web SDK users since they no longer have to guess the types and attributes offered by these hooks.
 The deprecated functionality will be removed in a future version of Cumulocity IoT.